About The Journal of HazMat Transportation

 The most complete, in-depth information resource available on Hazardous Materials Transportation and Security - For All Modes of Transport

 The Journal of HazMatTransportation™ is a professionally prepared technical report issued bimonthly and focused exclusively on explaining changes to the hazardous materials transportation regulations.
-Over the past fourteen years, The Journal of HazMat Transportation has become an indispensable management tool for both large and small chemical companies and government agencies throughout North America and Europe (see Endorsements and Who Reads Us).
+Over the past twenty-three years, The Journal of HazMat Transportation has become an indispensable management tool for both large and small chemical companies and government agencies throughout North America and Europe (see Endorsements and Who Reads Us).
 There is no better or more comprehensive source of information available in the industry.